Babies travelling to countries with high measles incidence need to get MMR vaccine early: Ong Ye Kung

 AI generated

-SINGAPORE - Babies aged between six and 11 months and who are travelling to countries with measles outbreaks or high measles incidence will need to get the measles, mumps and rubella (MMR) vaccine.
+SINGAPORE - Babies aged between six and 11 months and who are travelling to countries with measles outbreaks or high measles incidence should get the measles, mumps and rubella (MMR) vaccine

 The dose, the first of two, should be given at least two weeks before the trip to reduce the risk of infection, as advised by the Communicable Diseases Agency (CDA) on Feb 13.